3kh0/ext-remover/README.md

 4. There should be 2-3 buttons to use as a personal device and enroll manually and try again
 5. Click use as a personal device, then add back wifi and then sign in and boom Unenrollment worked

-If it doesn't work then your screwed
+If it doesn't work then your screwed, womp womp

 </details>